Mars habitat: Library

 One idea for a Mars missions is a library sent to the surface of that planet.
 The Phoenix lander, which landed on the North polar surface of Mars in 2008, included a DVD library that was heralded as the first library on Mars.
 The Phoenix library DVD would be taken by future explorers who could access the content on the disk.
-The disc, both a memorial to the past and a message to the future, took 15 years to produce.
-The content on the disc includes Visions of Mars.
+The disk, both a memorial to the past and a message to the future, took 15 years to produce.
+The content on the disk includes Visions of Mars.
 One idea for exploration is knowledge arks for space, a sort of back-up of knowledge in case something happens to Earth.

-The Biodome 2 spaceflight and closed-loop biosphere test included a library with the living quarters.
+The Biosphere 2 closed-loop biosphere test included a library with the living quarters.
 The library was positioned at the top of a tower, and known as Library tower.